nicolekellydesign/webby-api/docs/endpoints.md

 #### `/users`: POST

 Adds a new administrator.
-Expects the following JSON body:
+The endpoint expects the following JSON body:

 ```json
 {